albersal7/albersal7/README.md

 - 👋 Hi, I’m @albersal7
 - 👀 I’m interested in programming and videogames.
-- 🌱 I’m currently learning all the basics in the sector and specializing.
+- 🌱 I’m currently learning all the basics in the sector and specializing on it.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on new projects.
 - 📫 How to reach me.
 You can reach at albertosalcedoc@gmail.com
 <!---
 albersal7/albersal7 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.